Marty Peretz: Racist statements

-Allegations of gender bias in hiring practices
+Allegations of gender bias in hiring

 In January 2015, The New Republic, after having been purchased by a new owner, Chris Hughes, published a long, detailed report on the magazine's history of alleged racism.
-The article, by journalist Jeet Heer, also alleged that during Peretz's tenure as owner of The New Republic, women were rarely if ever given opportunities to write or edit for the magazine:
+The article, by journalist Jeet Heer, also alleged that during Peretz's tenure as owner of The New Republic, women were rarely, if ever, given opportunities to write or edit for the magazine:

 One may also ask if a staff dominated by privileged white males might not have benefited from greater diversity, and not just along racial lines.
 "Marty [Peretz] doesn't take women seriously for positions of responsibility," staff writer Henry Fairlie told Esquire magazine in 1985.
 "He's really most comfortable with a room full of Harvard males."
 In a 1988 article for Vanity Fair, occasional contributor James Wolcott concurred, noting, "The New Republic has a history of shunting women to the sidelines and today injects itself with fresh blood drawn largely from male interns down from Harvard."
 When Robert Wright succeeded Michael Kinsley in 1988, he joked he was hired as part of an 'affirmative action program' since he went to Princeton, not Harvard."